rushnan-reaz/Fluvial-Flood-Prediction-/README.md

 # cse-2100-project
- This was a academic project for the course CSE-2100
+ This was an academic project for the course CSE-2100